100 Incredible Bora Bora Facts → Is Bora Bora a Country? Discover This Island in French Polynesia

 Bora Bora is one of the best places to scuba dive with sharks

-Tapu, the empty space in the reef located on the western side of the island, is one the tops locations for this.
+Tapu, the empty space in the reef located on the western side of the island, is one the tops locations to scuba dive.
 Sightings of manta rays, lemon sharks, blacktip reef sharks, grey reef sharks, and Napoleon wrasse are not uncommon.

 History Facts about Bora Bora Island